Ghami1/bombardir/README.md

 ---

-## ⭐ Support
+## ⭐ Show Your Support

-Kalau kamu suka project ini:

-* ⭐ Star repo ini
-* 🍴 Fork untuk pengembangan
+Give a ⭐ if you like this project!

 ---